nicor88/aws-python-lambdas/README.md

 upload the lambda to S3 based on the config specified for each lambdas running the following command:
 <pre># upload to s3
-python build.py --src-path src/hello_world --dist-path dist --upload True
+python build.py --src-path src/hello_world --dist-path dist --s3-upload True
 </pre>